CS 321: Software Engineering

 ||Engineering, Rm 5328

 ||See Blackboard for contact information

 While there is no specifically required textbook for this class, there is required readings.
-Readings will be either provided to you or be listed as chapters from the recommended textbook.
-If you choose to use a different textbook, you will be responsible for "mapping" the reading from the recommended textbook to your textbook.
+Readings will either be provided to you or be listed as chapters from the recommended textbooks.
+If you choose to use different textbooks, you will be responsible for "mapping" the reading from the recommended textbooks to your textbooks.